Emergency safety advice

 - Stay as far away from the emergency situation as you can e.g. in severe weather stay inside, in case of a fire leave the building and stand well away.

 - Look after vulnerable friends and neighbours who are more likely to struggle.
-If you are worried about someone call Social Care Direct on the number below.
+If you are worried about someone Contact Social Care Direct.

 - If your community has a community emergency plan, contact the coordinator to find out what is happening and if there is anything you should know.